Brain Surgery

 • Cranial surgery – To access the brain, part of the skull, called a bone flap, is removed.
 The bone flap is replaced after surgery with plates and screws.

-• Minimally invasive brain surgery – This type of surgery uses smaller incisions than traditional techniques, which can support faster healing with less pain, scarring, and blood loss.
+• Minimally invasive brain surgery – Uses smaller incisions to support faster healing with less pain and scarring.

-• Neuroendovascular surgery services – Advanced techniques to remove clots and repair aneurysms in ways that may support quicker recovery than traditional brain surgery.
+• Neuroendovascular surgery services – Advanced techniques to remove clots and repair aneurysms with minimally invasive methods.

-• Pediatric neurosurgery services – Surgery for infants, children, and teens to help treat conditions that affect the brain and skull.
+• Pediatric neurosurgery services – Surgical care for infants, children, and teens.

-• Stereotactic neurosurgery – Brain surgery in which the surgeon is guided by three-dimensional images from CT or MRI scans.
+• Stereotactic neurosurgery – Guided by 3D imaging from CT or MRI scans.

 • Transsphenoidal surgery – Brain surgery performed through the nostril.